chi-initiative/kora-documentation/docs/forms/understanding_field_types.md

 ### Gallery

 The *gallery* file field creates a data field which allows users to upload images.
-Standard file formats are already selected for this field and include: jpg, gif and png and bmp image files.
+Standard file formats are already selected for this field and include: .jpg, .gif, .png, and .bmp image files.
 The advanced options available are similar to other file fields: **Max File Size (kb)**; **Max File Amount**; and **Allowed File Types**.

 * **Max File Size (kb)**: allows you to determine the maximum size of a file that can be uploaded.